espunny/raspberrypi-Alarm/README.md

 ------------------------
 Author: Rubén García @espunnyesp

-based on the original PIR module script of Matt Hawkins

 A simple Alarm script written in python for the raspberrypi and a PIR sensor using push notifications over Pushover.net

 NOTICE!!!!!!!!!!!!